BMVC 2025 Workshop: Media authenticity in the age of artificial intelligence

 The workshop aims to solicit papers and talks addressing the current advances in trustworthy media generation, distribution and consumption.

-Call for papers (Deadline: 18 Aug 23 August 2024)
+Call for papers (Deadline: 18 August 2025)

 We invite you to submit your latest research to present in this workshop.
+Accepted papers will be published through main BMVC Workshop proceeding.

 Topics of interest include but are not limited to, the use of machine learning / artificial intelligence in